Capital Improvement Program

 Credit for implementing a CIP that makes “permanent, structural changes within the drainage system” to reduce flood or maintenance problems

-Credit for regulations that prohibit critical facilities in the 100 and/or 500 year floodplains or require higher standards of protection against flood damage.
+Credit for regulations that prohibit critical facilities in the 100 and/or 500 year floodplains - partial credit for regulations requiring higher standards that protect facilities against flood damage

-Credit for removing critical facilities from the 100 & 500 year floodplains.
+Credit for removing critical facilities from the 100 and/or 500 year floodplains

 Code of Virginia, § 15.2-2223: